Some questions that are frequently asked. Feel free to contact us if you can't find your answer.

-We sell the Philips range of AEDs, and Lifepak and ZOLL manual defibrillators.
+We sell Zoll AEDs.
 For all other equipment we refer you direct to the supplier of the product that will best meet your needs.
 Our Emergency Response Kit Contents List provides supplier information for commonly used items of resuscitation and emergency care equipment that we recommend.

-On what basis do you reccommend a particular brand of supplier over another?
+On what basis do you recommend a particular brand of supplier over another?

 Our tutors have a vast amount of industry experience within their respective clinical fields and as ACLS instructors.
 It's from this first-hand experience that we form our opinions and make recommendations to you.
 We keep a close eye on the medical literature for any new developments, case reports describing equipment success/failure and product-recall alerts.
 As for preferred suppliers, we only do business with companies that provide excellent customer service and after-sales support.

-I can't open the pre-course test or any of the resource materials?
+I can't open the e-learning or any of the resource materials?

 Do you deliver courses on-site?

 Yes we do.
-Generally speaking most of our privately booked courses take place in the Clinical Skills Centre at Auckland City Hospital.
+We provide courses through-out New Zealand.
 We also conduct site visits and have the ability to run on-site simulation workshops.
 We also travel nationally and internationally (Australia and South Pacific) to run conference workshops and to deliver courses for organisations with large numbers of staff (20+).
 Please see our conference organisers and group bookings page for more information.